-The attorneys at Pollock Begg Komar Glasser & Vertz LLC are drawn to the practice of family law to support families and individuals in transition.
-We have collected the following resources to provide you with more information.
+The attorneys at Pollock Begg are drawn to the practice of family law to support families and individuals in transition.
+We have collected the following resources to provide you with more information and have also posted frequently asked question on our video page.
 If you have additional questions, we invite you to contact us.

 - The Allegheny County Court of Common Pleas Adult Family Section Court Manual contains general information about the Allegheny County Family Division and information about divorce procedures.

-- The American Academy of Family Lawyers contains articles about divorce, custody and other family law topics.
+- The American Academy of Matrimonial Lawyers contains articles about divorce, custody and other family law topics.

 - The Association of Family and Conciliation Courts is a resource for parents and stepparents concerning child custody and shared parenting.

-- The International Academy of Matrimonial Lawyers serves families with international legal concerns.
+- The International Academy of Family Lawyers serves families with international legal concerns.

-- The Model Family Law Arbitration Act from the American Academy of Family Lawyers contains useful information about arbitration, an alternative dispute resolution method in divorce often used by estranged couples seeking a more confidential, swift and sophisticated option to resolve their divorce without litigation.
+- The Model Family Law Arbitration Act (PDF) from the American Academy of Matrimonial Lawyers contains useful information about arbitration, an alternative dispute resolution method in divorce often used by estranged couples seeking a more confidential, swift and sophisticated option to resolve their divorce without litigation.